matt0923/cse15l-lab-reports/LabReport3.md

 This particular ```grep -l``` command prints out the list of filenames that contain the word the, which can only either be nothing or that text file's name (depending on whether or not the text file contains the target word/phrase/character).
 <br>
 <br>
-Sources: [web source](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) and experimenting in VS code
+Sources: https://www.geeksforgeeks.org/grep-command-in-unixlinux/ and experimenting in VS code
 <br>
 <br>
 **Using ```-l``` as the option on a directory:**